 You can send and receive money from pals when using the Monzo app.
 It’s quite simple to input somebody’s bank details and to send a payment manually.
 However, if one of your friends uses Monzo, then you can send money to them by tapping a few buttons.
 I’ve found this feature very useful when I’ve needed to pay a friend back for something.
 I also like how the transfer is almost instant.
 You don’t have to wait for it to clear.

 With highstreet bank accounts, you often need to create additional accounts to split your money.
 But with a Monzo bank account, you can create different ‘pots’ to hold your cash in separate places within one account.
 This means that you can dedicate different pots for different things, like car maintenance, travel savings, or a maternity leave fund.
+However, like with most banks at the moment, Monzo’s interest rate is quite low, so I always transfer the balance of any long-standing pots over to my Nutmeg account, where I have a stocks and shares ISA, as well as a LISA.
+The amount I earn from these investments is much more favourable!

 At the time of writing, Monzo will allow you to have up to 20 pots.
 However, this bank is very responsive and if they receive feedback that users want more or less, then I imagine they’ll tweak this functionality accordingly.